rogeredthat/gokulkrishh.github.io/_drafts/how-to-setup-webpack-2.md

 }
 ```

-`NODE_ENV=production` is environment set for build.
+`NODE_ENV=production` is environment setup for the build.

 #### Step 8 - Sourcemap for Dev & Prod

 Now we know when we are running for production or development.
-Lets use it to setup the sourcemap accordingly.
+Let us use it to set up the sourcemap accordingly.

 ```js
 var config = {